• Skip to primary navigation

 There are two different ways of creating a concrete effect.

-Some paints use mixed colors to create the depth and dimension that you get with concrete.
-These paints often contain glitter like particles that reflect light to create highlights and shadowed areas.
+Some paints use mixed colors to create the depth and dimension of concrete.
+These paints often contain glitter-like particles that reflect light to create highlights and shadowed areas.

 Other paints are called textured paints.
 These often have small sand or silicone particles inside the can.
-These particles are expelled with the paint and create a bumpy, stone like texture.
+These particles are expelled with the paint, creating a bumpy, stone-like texture.

-Textured paints don’t keep well as the sand has a habit of clogging up the tubes and holes.
-If you are going to use this paint, it is best to use the whole can in one go.
+Textured paints don’t keep well as they habitually clog up the tubes and holes.
+If you will use this paint, it is best to use the whole can in one go.

-The other thing you need to be aware of is the fact that you’ll need more textured paint than if you were using non-textured paint.
-Not only does the sand take up room in the can, therefore reducing the space for paint, but it also doesn’t cover as well as normal paint.
+The other thing you need to be aware of is the fact that you’ll need more texture than if you were using non-textured paint.
+Not only does the sand take up room in the can, reducing the space for paint, but it also doesn’t cover as well as paint.

 Most people find that they need to buy double the number of textured spray paint cans compared to normal spray paint cans.

-As with any other paint, if you’re using it on concrete outside or concrete that gets wet, make sure it’s waterproof and rated for outdoor use.
+As with any other paint, if you’re using it on concrete that gets wet, make sure it’s waterproof and suitable for outdoor use.

 You might also enjoy